PsuAstro528/Spring2019-website-src/content/lessons/how-to-use-aci.md

 cd REPO_DIR
 julia -e 'using Pkg; Pkg.activate("."); Pkg.instantiate(); Pkg.precompile() '
 ```
-- In case I make changes to the template, it would be useful to set a remote upstream repository.
+- Optional (can do later if needed):  In case the instructor makes changes to the template, it would be useful to be able to merge in those changes easily.
+To prepare for that, let's set a remote upstream repository.
 Here I assume that your REPO_URL was https://github.com/GITHUBID/example-GITHUBID.git.
 Notice that we're replacing the first GITHUB id by the organization name "PsuAstro528" and remove the "-GITHUBID" at the end.
 ```shell
 git remote add upstream https://github.com/PsuAstro528/example.git
 ```